 As part of our commitment to help students achieve academic success, the office of DeLaSalle’s Learning Specialist works closely with families whose children have unique learning needs, such as individual service plans or needs due to injury or other emergency situations.

-Learning Specialist, Ms. Chelsea McGuire, works in partnership with school administration to ensure appropriate compliance and follow through with special learning plans created for students.
+The Learning Specialist works in partnership with school administration to ensure appropriate compliance and follow through with special learning plans created for students.
 The Learning Specialist offices in D105, in the Learning Specialist office area, next to the Islander Commons.

 Helpful Tips and Resources